rdsubhas/ruby-deploy-kickstart/README.md

 ## Structure

+**NOTE:** The files will look overwhelming at first, because they contain Vagrant, Ansible and Docker.
+You don't need everything.
+If you don't want Docker, get rid of Docker-related files.
+Similarly, if you don't want Ansible or Vagrant, get rid of those files.

-* Core application files: `myapp.rb, myapp.ru, myjobs.rb`
+* Core application files are: `myapp.rb, myapp.ru, myjobs.rb`
+* Core supporting files are:  `.env`, `Procfile`, `Gemfile*`, `provisioning/roles/myapp/files/.env`
   * The default `.env` file is suitable for development mode
-* For production mode, it is overwritten with the `.env` from `roles/myapp/files`
+  * In production, it is overwritten with `provisioning/roles/myapp/files/.env`
-* In production, logs will be under `/var/log/upstart/`
+* Docker: `.dockerignore, Dockerfile`
+* Vagrant: `Vagrantfile`
+* Ansible: `provisioning/*`

 ## Development